dwjbosman/dwjbosman.github.io.src/content/posts/2018-09-22/index.md

 ### Testing phase step calculation.

-The 'sine_sim' tests the calculation of the design time constants and calculating the phase step decimal and fractional values.
+The 'sine\_sim' tests the calculation of the design time constants and calculating the phase step decimal and fractional values.
 This is fairly simple:
-  1. calculate the real phase step using standard floating point arithmatic.
+  1. calculate the real phase step using standard floating point arithmetic.
   2. calculate the same value using the phase step calculation algorithm.
   3. compare the values: if the difference is too large report an error.